isaacnmm/pestpolicy-hugo2XX/content/posts/dog-has-fleas-and-sleeps-in-my-bed/index.md

 layout: post
 ---

-Sleeping with you are cat or dog on the bed is quite cozy and soothing but this may turn out different if the pet has [fleas](https://pestpolicy.com/can-dog-fleas-transfer-to-humans/). - Psychological snuggling or sleeping next to your pet has been documented to[reduce anxiety and stress](https://www.sleepassociation. org/sleep-news/pets-may-help-you-sleep-better/)from work or school.
+Sleeping with you are cat or dog on the bed is quite cozy and soothing but this may turn out different if the pet has [fleas](https://pestpolicy.com/can-dog-fleas-transfer-to-humans/).- Psychological snuggling or sleeping next to your pet has been documented to[reduce anxiety and stress](https://www.sleepassociation.org/sleep-news/pets-may-help-you-sleep-better/)fromwork or school.

 So, youre wondering; your dog has fleas and sleeps in my bed, what should you do?
 Is it safe?

 Well, fleas don't generally jump onto humans and bite them but they do occasionally.
-Therefore if the dog has fleas and it sleeps on your bed, you could end up with a massive [flea](https://pestpolicy.com/how-to-tell-if-your-dog-has-fleas/) problem, or (at the minimum) the fleas might just bite you while you're sleeping and leave you with itchy or painful skin.
+Therefore if the dog has fleas and it sleeps on your bed, you could end up with a massive [flea](https://pestpolicy.com/how-to-tell-if-your-dog-has-fleas/)problem, or (at the minimum) the fleas might just bite you while you're sleeping and leave you with itchy or painful skin.

-Fleas will bite pets such as cats and dogs [but will also bite humans](https://pestpolicy.com/can-dog-fleas-transfer-to-humans/) if they share a bed or if you go near there betting that is not flea-treated. - So if youve risen from your bed and you notice that your pet and yourself are scratching continuously, I encourage you to continue reading this article to know the science to check out to know whether you have fleas in the bed.
+Fleas will bite pets such as cats and dogs [but will also bite humans](https://pestpolicy.com/can-dog-fleas-transfer-to-humans/)if they share a bed or if you go near there betting that is not flea-treated. - So if youve risen from your bed and you notice that your pet and yourself are scratching continuously, I encourage you to continue reading this article to know the science to check out to know whether you have fleas in the bed.

 ##  Details: Dog Has Fleas and Sleeps in My Bed